sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/VMProgrammingGuide.md

     ; Check for EOF (TOP == 0xFFFF which is -1 in unsigned)
     PUSHZW ZP.TOP
     PUSHW 0xFFFF         ; Push -1 (0xFFFF in unsigned)
-    EQW
-    BNZF close_file      ; If equal to -1, EOF reached
+    EQW                  ; Pop both, push 1 if equal, 0 if not equal BNZF close_file      ; Branch if result is 1 (equal to EOF)

     ; Print character (extract byte from word result) PUSHZB ZP.TOP0       ; Get low byte of character